Tropical Storm Ernesto drenches northeast Caribbean and takes aim at Puerto Rico

 “That’s a reality,” said Juan Saca, president of Luma Energy, a private company that operates the transmission and distribution of power in Puerto Rico.

-Outages also were a concern in the neighboring U.S. Virgin Islands for similar reasons, with blackouts reported on St. Thomas and St. John on Monday ahead of the storm.
+Outages also were a concern in the neighboring U.S. Virgin Islands for similar reasons, with blackouts reported on St. Thomas and St. John on Monday before the storm.

 “Don't sleep on this,” said U.S. Virgin Islands Gov. Albert Bryan Jr., whose administration announced early Tuesday that it was closing all schools.

-Early Tuesday, Ernesto drenched the French Caribbean island of Guadeloupe, where officials closed several main roads and urged people to stay indoors as they warned that the quality of potable water would be affected for several days.
+Early Tuesday, Ernesto drenched the French Caribbean island of Guadeloupe, where officials closed several main roads, urged people to stay indoors and warned that the quality of potable water would be affected for several days.

 Ernesto is the fifth named storm of this year’s Atlantic hurricane season.
-It is forecast to strengthen into a hurricane early Thursday over open waters on a path toward Bermuda.
+It is forecast to strengthen into a hurricane early Wednesday as the center of the storm moves just north of Puerto Rico on a path toward Bermuda.

 The National Oceanic and Atmospheric Administration has predicted an above-average Atlantic hurricane season this year because of record warm ocean temperatures.
 It forecasted 17 to 25 named storms, with four to seven major hurricanes of Category 3 or higher.